I recently joined the 5am club.

-On the flip side, if a taxpayer joins the real estate investment club and is actively looking for a property so that he can apply the knowledge that he learns, he’s likely able to deduct the membership given that he’s actively looking for a property.
+On the flip side, if a taxpayer joins the real estate investment club and is actively looking for a property so that he can apply the knowledge that he has learnt (be it actively or through articles like the ones at https://cristalcellar.com), he’s likely able to deduct the membership given that he’s actively looking for a property.

 When a taxpayer attends a $200 weekend workshop to “check it out”, in which he also signs up for the $20,000 coach program that provides the step by step guide to invest, this can also be viewed as a significant activity to the start of your business.
 This can be viewed as the essential preliminary required to carry out the business.

 Together with taking actions (actively looking for properties), this $20,000 coaching program can be a deductible expense.
 (But the $200 still isn’t deductible since the taxpayer is just looking around).

 The more evidence you can show that the significant activity related to the commencement of your business has happened, the earlier you can deduct the expenses.